Chattanooga, TN: a growing freight + logistics hub

 What does this mean?

-• Having so many successful companies in our city means hundreds of job opportunities — in fact, Chattanooga State recently expanded its logistics training program for this very reason, and hopes to only grow from here.
+• For one, it means hundreds of job opportunities — in fact, Chattanooga State recently expanded its logistics training program for this very reason, and hopes to only grow from here.

-• The industry has high potential for upward growth + often doesn’t require higher education.
-According to FreightWaves CEO Craig Fuller, there are several people in the industry who make high, six-figure salaries and have never gone to college — it’s kind of a dream job, and again, we’ve got lots of ‘em.
+• The industry has high potential for upward growth and often doesn’t require higher education.
+According to FreightWaves CEO Craig Fuller, there are several people in the industry who make high, six-figure salaries and have never gone to college.

 • Having multiple large, successful employers like these locally = money funneled back into the community.